Diary of a Trade Book (Newton and the Counterfeiter) 9.0: Blurbs redux

 A couple of others accepted a galley — Neil deGrasse Tyson for one, Lawrence Krauss for another, but (having warned me that I would need to bug them to get them on the case), were (a) unbugged and (b) didn’t get back to me.

 Why didn’t I bug them?
 Because there is only so much room on a book jacket…and by the time I was coming close to the cover closing, we had enough strong blurbs so that there was no reason to go back and try to force the work to the top of people’s piles.
 Save favors for when you need them…

 That should do it for now… More to come tomorrow.

 *One of the reasons I am fascinated by the prospects of a Kindle or a Kindle-like device is that such machines would make it easier to share such early versions of works-in-progress.
 I don’t think that the software for Kindle is ready yet for the uses I have in mind, but it doesn’t seem to far off (or do-able now with work-arounds like the Savory** patch for PDF functionality).

 **Please note: I do not own a Kindle yet, have not used Savory myself, so none of this is to be construed as an endorsement.
 Also as Savory’s author, Jesse Vincent, notes: the use of unsupported third party hacks may have negative consequences for your $350 box — up to and including bricking your reader.
 YHBW.)

-Image: Margaretta Angelica Peale, “Catalogue — a Deception,” 1813.Explore posts in the same categories: good books, good writing, Newton and the Counterfeiter, Publishing, Self-aggrandizement comment below, or link to this permanent URL from your own site.
+Image: Margaretta Angelica Peale, “Catalogue — a Deception,” 1813.good books, good writing, Newton and the Counterfeiter, Publishing, Self-aggrandizement comment below, or link to this permanent URL from your own site.